BLKSerene/Wordless/doc/doc.md

 In *Dependency Parser*, you can search for all dependency relations associated with different tokens and calculate their dependency lengths (distances).

-You can search in the results for the part that might be of interest to you by clicking **Search in Results** which resides at the right corner of the *Results Area*.
+You can search in *Data Table* for parts that might be of interest to you by clicking **Search in results**.

 You can select lines in the *Results Area* and then click *Generate Figure* to show dependency graphs for all selected sentences.
 You can modify the settings for the generated figure via **Figure Settings** and decide how the figures should be displayed.